Oluwole-Faluwoye/Jenkins-Gradle-Maven-Master-Client-Architecture-project/Jenkins-Runbook.md

 Go to Manage Jenkins → Nodes.

-Click the node having the problem.
+Click on the Maven-Build-Env node.

 Click Configure.